thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 When you are done with this plot, take a screen shot of it.
 Go to [THIS GOOGLE SHEET](https://docs.google.com/presentation/d/1G0BJ_qye9a_HAPLktFytj66qSj20BjoUOTKtjmCyuN0/edit?usp=sharing), make a slide for yourself (you don't have to include your name), and paste your screen shot there.
 Add a small caption that explains how your variables are mapped. -->

+## {-}

+## further reading {-}

+- [R for Data Science: Data transformation](https://r4ds.hadley.nz/data-transform).
+The dplyr chapter of Wickham and Grolemund's book, covering `filter`, `select`, and the other core verbs for reshaping data before plotting.

+- [dplyr cheat sheet](https://rstudio.github.io/cheatsheets/data-transformation.pdf).
+A one-page visual reference for the dplyr data-manipulation verbs, handy to keep beside you while filtering.

+- [ggplot2 cheat sheet](https://rstudio.github.io/cheatsheets/data-visualization.pdf).
+A compact overview of the ggplot2 grammar (geoms, aesthetics, facets), useful for recalling syntax at a glance.

+- [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/).
+Xie, Allaire, and Grolemund's reference for authoring reproducible reports, covering chunk options, output formats, and document structure.

+- [R Markdown cheat sheet](https://rstudio.github.io/cheatsheets/rmarkdown.pdf).
+A two-page summary of R Markdown syntax and knitr chunk options for quickly formatting reports.

 <!-- end -->

 <!-- start data visualization II -->

 # data visualization II {-}

+In the last chapter we learned the core grammar of ggplot: pick your data, map variables to the axes with `aes()`, and choose one or more geometric objects to represent the data with a `geom_*()`.
+That trio is enough to make a huge range of plots, but there is much more that can be done.
+In this chapter we will look at (i) more geoms, (ii) how to split a plot into small multiples with facets, (iii) how to adjust the appearance of scales, (iv) control the non-data parts of a plot with themes, and (v) stitch several plots together into one figure.
+Together these take you from a plot that simply works to one that is genuinely nice to look at.

 ## {-}